SUSE-Enceladus/keg/doc/source/overview.rst

 Working With Keg
 ----------------

-To create an image description, `keg` obviously needs to be installed, as well as `KIWI`, as the latter is used by `keg` to validate the final image description.
+To create an image description, `keg` needs to be installed, as well as `KIWI`, as the latter is used by `keg` to validate the final image description.
 See :ref:`installation` for information about how to install `keg`, and `KIWI Installation